secdev/scapy/doc/scapy/layers/automotive.rst

     CCP(identifier=0x711)/CRO(ctr=2)/GET_SEED(resource=2)
     CCP(identifier=0x711)/CRO(ctr=3)/UNLOCK(key=b"123456")

-If we aren't interested in the DTO of an ECU, we can just send a CRO message like this:
+If we aren't interested in the DTO of an Ecu, we can just send a CRO message like this:
 Sending a CRO message::

     pkt = CCP(identifier=0x700)/CRO(ctr=1)/CONNECT(station_address=0x02)
     sock = CANSocket(bustype='socketcan', channel='vcan0')
     sock.send(pkt)

-If we are interested in the DTO of an ECU, we need to set the basecls parameter of the CANSocket to CCP and we need to use sr1:
+If we are interested in the DTO of an Ecu, we need to set the basecls parameter of the CANSocket to CCP and we need to use sr1:
 Sending a CRO message::